 - Fresh Fruit: Aim for eat 1-3 pieces of whole fruit (not juice) every day.
 Fruit is low in calories but full of fiber, antioxidants, vitamins and water.
 Some of the best choices include berries, kiwi, melon and tropical fruits.

-- Healthy Fats: Healthy oils include virgin olive or coconut oil, palm oil, hemp, sesame, flax and avocado oil.
+- Healthy Fats: Healthy oils include virgin olive or coconut oil (except for those with heart disease where it is recommended to avoid coconut oil), palm oil, hemp, sesame, flax and avocado oil.
 Nuts, seeds, coconut milk and avocado are also good sources of plant-based healthy fats which help control your appetite and have many other benefits for reducing inflammation.